 What Are the Treatments for Seizures?

 When a specific cause of the seizure is identified -- such as infection or low blood sugar -- treatment of that underlying condition often prevents seizures from recurring.
-If the underlying cause is not fully treatable or is unknown, treatment with antiseizure medications may be recommended.
+If the underlying cause is not fully treatable or is unknown, treatment with anti-seizure (anticonvulsant) medications may be recommended.

 Medications for Epilepsy